This course counts towards your implementation-intensive requirements.

 During the course we will be discussing introductory and advanced research papers on various topics of natural language processing, knowledge graph inference, semantic web, and information retrieval.
 These include entity linking and relation extraction, graph walk algorithms, graph clustering, text-based similarity measures, information retrieval models, text clustering methods and topic models as well as other machine learning methods.

-We discuss different methods and how they make use of data and training signals, how they integrate with each other and how they contribute to an approach for the example application of TREC CAR.
+We discuss different methods and how they make use of data and training signals, how they integrate with each other and how they contribute to an approach for the example application.
 We discuss how to obtain required training signals automatically from data or through manual annotations by human judges.

 Prerequisites: CS 853 Topics/Information Retrieval or permission of instructor.
 Knowledge of data structures and basic algorithms (such as CS 515).
 Ability to independently write programs in a language of your choice.